-- (a) The Company's individual departments and subsidiaries determine whether information disclosed in matters submitted to the Board of Directors and Group management meetings falls under matters for timely disclosure as stipulated by the stock exchanges. - (b) In the event the information is deemed to fall under matters for timely disclosure as noted in (a), above, the Company's individual departments and subsidiaries then report that information to the general managers of the Human Resources and General Administration Department. - (c) Upon receipt of the report noted in (b), above, the general managers of the Human Resources and General Administration Department will make the final determination of whether timely disclosure is required, and in the event the information falls under matters for timely disclosure, the information will be disclosed following the prescribed procedure. - (d) The ERM Committee receives reports regarding the content of timely disclosures, and reviews the appropriateness of those disclosures.
-Note that, when required, the ERM Committee may deliberate those matters in advance.
+- (a) The Company's individual departments and subsidiaries determine whether information disclosed in matters submitted to the Board of Directors and Group management meetings falls under matters for timely disclosure as stipulated by the stock exchanges. - (b) In the event the information is deemed to fall under matters for timely disclosure as noted in (a), above, the Company's individual departments and subsidiaries then report that information to the general manager of Legal Department. - (c) Upon receipt of the report noted in (b), above, the general manager of Legal Department will make the final determination of whether timely disclosure is required, and in the event the information falls under matters for timely disclosure, the information will be disclosed following the prescribed procedure. - (d) The ERM Committee receives reports regarding the content of timely disclosures, and reviews the appropriateness of those disclosures.